Laurel Crime Rate Trends — Oakland

 The Laurel is a foothill-edge neighborhood along MacArthur Boulevard south of I-580, organized around the Laurel commercial district at MacArthur and 35th Avenue.
 Predominantly Craftsman bungalows and small apartment buildings on sloped streets toward the hills.

-Six categories moved in Laurel this March — one registered a below-trend signal for the month, and five reflect structural declines that have held across the trailing 12 months versus the prior year.
-The dominant shape is sustained: broad, multi-category downward pressure on property and violent crime, not a single noisy month.
+Six categories moved in Laurel this March — one below-trend signal and five sustained structural shifts, all running in the same direction.
+The dominant pattern is a multi-year compression in property and violent crime across the board, not a single month's noise.

 Notable signals 1